-While the COVID-19 pandemic has brought unprecedented suffering and economic instability to many homes, it has also resulted in unprecedented levels of personal savings and a white-hot real estate market.
-As it turns out, an inability to go out to brunch or on vacation for more than a year makes a big difference in budgets and levels of disposable income.
+While the COVID pandemic has brought unprecedented suffering and economic instability to many homes, it has also resulted in unprecedented levels of personal savings for some and a hot real estate market.
+As it turns out, an inability to go out to brunch or on vacation for more than a year made a big difference in budgets and levels of disposable income.

-For many homeowners, the potential end to COVID-related shutdowns brings with it questions about what to do with all that reserve cash.
-Should you spend it on a back-to-the-office shopping spree or a long-delayed vacation?
+Many homeowners have questions about what to do with all that reserve cash.
+Should you spend it on a shopping spree or a long-delayed vacation?
 While those might be fun for the short-term, a better idea is to convert that money into more significant, long-term financial stability by re-investing in your most important asset—your home.

-Here are seven ways to put your post-COVID savings account to work for the long haul.
+Here are seven ways to put your savings to work for the long haul.

 Apply it to the principal on your mortgage

-If you’ve managed to save several thousand dollars over the last year, it may be time to reach out to your favorite lender and find out what kind of difference your savings could make in your mortgage.
+If you’ve managed to save several thousand dollars over the past several months, it may be time to reach out to your favorite lender and find out what kind of difference your savings could make in your mortgage.
 A principal payment can work one of two ways, either as a pre-payment to shorten your mortgage amortization schedule or as a mortgage recasting designed to reduce your monthly mortgage payment while keeping your repayment schedule the same.